 Specification Code: A651QS

 Course Requirements: 7 in Art GCSE is the normal entry requirement.
-However, the Art Department are happy to consider applicants depending upon their portfolio of work
+However, the Art Department is happy to consider applicants depending upon their portfolio of work

 The A Level Fine Art course has been designed to provide students with opportunities to develop a broad foundation of critical, practical and theoretical skills.
 The course offers students access to understanding of a range of practices and contexts in the visual arts, crafts and design fields.
 Students have access to the full range of materials available in the department including painting, printmaking, textiles, mixed media, photography, installation and 3D.

 Fine art is not about traditional painting, instead this specialism is chosen by the department because it is rooted in ideas, intellectual concepts, self-expression, free of external constraints.
 Fine art may be created to communicate ideas and messages about the observed world, the qualities of materials, perceptions, or preconceptions.
 It can also be used to explore personal and cultural identity, society and how we live, visual language, and technology.
 Fine Art allows us to consider and reflect on our place in the world, both as individuals and collectively.

 The course encourages creativity, sustained investigation, analysis, experimentation, and practical making as a means of developing technical and expressive skills.
 It gives learners the opportunity to follow a programme of study which extends their own experiences of the world and personal interests as well as developing imagination and critical and reflective thinking.
 The greatest strength of the course is its focus on teaching students to innovate, adapt and work independently.
 Students learn to think critically and analytically, to take risks and challenge themselves past what they believed possible.
 These attributes, which underpin all aspects of the specification, are valued by higher education and employers alike.